GedSargent/widgets/README.md

 ## Setup

 1. Pull down the app from version control
 2. If you are developing on Windows, its best to use a Linux bash terminal.
-The easiest way to do this is by installing [Git Bash](https://gitforwindows.org/) on your machine.
+An easy way to do this is by installing [Git Bash](https://gitforwindows.org/) on your machine.
 3. Copy the contents of `.example.env.development` and paste into a new `.env.development` file
 4. Copy the contents of `.example.env.test`, then paste into a new `.env.test` file.
-This is a demo app only, so we are fine to do this here, but in a real production project make sure to keep these values secret.
+   - We are fine to do this here in a demo app, but in a real production context make sure to keep these values secret.
 5. `dx/build` - this will build a Docker image you will use to start a container in which development can happen
 6. `dx/start` - this will use Docker Compose to start three containers: a linux dev box using the image you built in the previous step (which is where you will run Rails), Postgres, and Redis.
 7. In another terminal, you can do `dx/exec bash` to get a prompt into the container where you will do dev work.
 You can also issue commands directly, e.g. `dx/exec rails --help`